AugustNing/princeton-food/README.md

 **Tacoria** - popular joint for chipotle style food (Mexican?
 Tex mex?
 Not too sure).
 I think of it like chipotle but better and more pricey.
 If you’re a chipotle fan there’s one next to trader joes on Route 1, 5 min drive from campus.

-**Taste of Mexico** :speaking_head: - I’ve never had taste of mexico before, but some argue that it’s better than Tacoria.
-I’ve been told that Tacoria is more americanized and taste of mexico is more true to mexican roots.
+**Taste of Mexico** - More authentic Mexican food compared to Tacoria.
+Small place that is on the opposite side of Nassau St, so you need to go through the alley near KBG.

 **Local Greek** - good greek food.
 Sorta pricey but good for celebrations/birthdays.
 If you’re really into eating meat I would recommending getting a couple friends and getting the mixed grilled platter - it’s an experience.

-**Small Bites by Local Greek** - right on nassau and is a popular lunch spot.
+**Small Bites by Local Greek / Greek Bites** - right on nassau and is a popular lunch spot.

 **Olives** - very popular lunch spot, deli vibes.
 Has a fair share of greek food, sandwiches, etc. decently vegetarian friendly

 **Planted Plate** :speaking_head: - a vegan restaurant on witherspoon.
 I’ve never had this before but my friend Sharon recommended it to me and I think it would make her (and vegans) happy that it’s included here.
 If someone goes there please let me know what it is like.

 **Efes** - Greek food but close to equad.
-I like their lunch stuff!
+I like their lunch stuff and good for catering!

 **Nassau St Seafood Co.** :speaking_head: - good seafood lunch spot close to equad.
 I’ve never been here but I know my lab mates like it.